-ABOUT - Sam is a folk rock and alt pop artist from London.
-He writes and produces in his studio that he built.
-He is a multi-instrumentalist and has studied the piano since he was 6 and has taught himself the acoustic, electric, bass guitar, mandolin, ukulele, banjo, kalimba, plus many forms of percussion.
-Sam studied singing under Laura Zakian (Trinity College London).
+Sam is a folk rock/alt pop artist from London.
+He writes and produces in a studio that he built.
+He is a multi-instrumentalist and has studied the piano since he was 6.
+He taught himself the guitar, bass, mandolin, ukulele, drums, banjo and kalimba.
+He studied singing under Laura Zakian (Trinity College).
 His vocals have been used by award winners, TV composers and by Boy George who Sam supported on a tour of Amsterdam.
-Sam plays Bailey guitars and ukuleles.
-His favourite is his handcrafted model made by Bailey in Ayr, Scotland.
-It was made with 100% "green" energy, a fact that's important to Sam.
+Sam plays Bailey guitars.
+His favourite is a handcrafted model made with 100% renewable energy, a fact that's important to Sam.
 When Bailey Guitars were in danger of losing their premises, Sam also supported them by curating a compilation album of his and other artists' works.
 Profits from this helped to raise the £20,000 needed to secure Bailey Guitars' premises.

 RELEASES - 2016 saw the release of "The Fire & The Icicle" album.
 It was written, produced and recorded entirely by Sam.
 Its 10 songs point toward the idea of hope in the dark.
 This is seen visually in the emblem of a lantern.
 The tracks were mixed by Chris Brown - Radiohead's "Street Spirit," Muse's "Feeling Good", The Beatles' Anthologies.
 The album was mastered by Geoff Pesche at Abbey Road Studios.
 It received positive reviews & comments from BBC Radio's Bernie Keith, The Sun's Matt Bell, BBC Radio 2's Janice Long, plus articles in South London Press, News Shopper, SE9 Magazine etc.